ramseywise/Machine-Learning/README.md

         - Convolutional Neural Networks
         - Sequence Models

-Code heavily borrowed from Mueller/Guido Introduction to ML as well as repos from kaleko, rranundez and andrewnoble on ML.
+Code heavily borrowed from Mueller/Guido Introduction to ML as well as repos from kaleko, rranundez and andrewnoble.